Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Conclusion

 A simple replacement of observed with unobserved labels in the KL-divergence allows to eventually derive the ELBO loss of variational autoencoders.
 In this derivation, the usual encoder $q_\phi$ and decoder $p_\theta$ are both manifestly auxiliary, and are explicitly separated from the true distribution $\mathcal{P}_t$ which $p_\theta$ and $q_\phi$ both try to approximate within a given identifiability class of transformations.
 This is different from the usual derivation via the marginal likelihood, e.g. as discussed in the original VAE paper \cite{kingma2013}, where $p_\theta$ is often used to denote both the true posterior and the recognition model, which obfuscates the fact that those are typically not the same and also do not have to be the same parametric class.

-Normalizing flows with a Gaussian as a base distribution, which for simplicity we choose as a standard normal, have a second advantage.
-They can be used to calculate coverage for the $n$-dimensional probability density function $q_\phi(z_o;x)$ they describe.
-Flowing a test input back to the base distribution, $\hat{z}_i=\rho^{-1}(z_{o,i})$, allows to calculate the quantity $\lambda_{\mathrm{base}}=-2\cdot(\mathrm{ln}p_b(\hat{z}_i)-\mathrm{ln}p_b(0))$ which should be $\chi_n^2$ distributed if the input follows $q_\phi(z_o;x)$.
-A similar procedure is known from classical Frequentist coverage calculations.
-The important difference is that the normalizing-flow coverage calculation works for arbitrary posterior distributions $q_\phi(z_o;x)$.
-We further expanded the idea to calculate coverage for arbitrary distributions on spheres $\mathcal{S}^m$, or more generally to joint posteriors on $\mathbb{R}^n \times \mathcal{S}^m$.
-To enable coverage for such distributions we derived the transformation from the n-dimensional standard normal Gaussian to the flat distribution on the n-sphere, which for 1 and 2 dimensions is conveniently simple and invertible.
+Conditional normalizing flows with a Gaussian base distribution have a second advantage.
+They can be used to calculate coverage without numerical integration for certain unique "base-ordered" contours of the normalizing-flow PDF which are defined via the base space.
+In contrast to "target-ordered" contours created in the target space by starting at the highest PDF values, which can consist of disjoint sets, the base-ordered contours are always simply connected in the topological sense.
+We further expanded the idea to calculate coverage for distributions on m-spheres $\mathcal{S}^m$, or more generally to posteriors defined autoregressively on tensor products like $\mathbb{R}^n \times \mathcal{S}^m$.
+To enable coverage for such distributions we derived the transformation from the m-dimensional standard normal Gaussian to the flat distribution on the m-sphere, which for 1 and 2 dimensions is conveniently simple and invertible.
 A further intrinsic flow on the sphere can then describe a more complex distribution.
-This two-step procedure ensures stable training, since starting with the flat distribution on the sphere is a more stable training process than deforming a distribution in the plane and afterwards stereographically project it, as was already pointed out in \cite{Rezende2020}.
+This two-step procedure ensures stable training, since the transformation from the plane to the sphere is fixed and does not change during optimization.
+We also discussed a regularization term that can be added to the loss function in order to ensure that base-ordered and target-ordered contours align.
+This can be in particular important for spherical distributions.
+If the distributions are very non-Gaussian with widely separated peaks, the coverage probabilities for base-ordered and target-ordered contours can diverge - which is only a problem when over- or undercoverage is observed.
+In such a case extra care in the interpretation is necessary.

-We demonstrated such a coverage calculation with a 2-d posterior of position $x,y$ and with a joint 3-d posterior of position and direction $x,y,\theta$ for point-like neutrino interactions in a toy Monte Carlo.
-Empirically, we observed that coverage is already obtained once the training phase enters the random diffusion phase as defined by \cite{tishby_ib}.
-Since the loss still decreases during this phase, only more slowly, and in the variational interpretation this implies shrinking posteriors, in this second training phase the posterior approximations get slowly better while coverage stays intact.
+We demonstrate a coverage calculation for a joint 3-d posterior of position and direction ($x,y,\theta$) for shower-like neutrino interactions in a 2-d toy Monte Carlo.
+Empirically, we observe that coverage of the base-ordered contours is already obtained once the training phase enters the random diffusion phase as defined by \cite{tishby_ib}.
+Since the loss still decreases during this phase, only more slowly, and in the variational interpretation this implies shrinking posteriors, in this second training phase the posterior approximations get slowly better while coverage more or less stays intact.